-On this page we provide information about the events that PICAIS organizes in cooperation with partners every semester.
+On this page we provide information about the events that PICAIS organizes by itself or in cooperation with partners.
+Additionally you can find information on further events our PICAIS Fellows participate in.

 Not all event information is available in English.
 For details on upcoming events, please switch to the German page by click on the link or using the language selector on the upper right-hand corner of the screen.